Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-2.md

 Shortly after this incident United Airlines came out with a bug bounty program.
 Except it’s a rather flawed bug bounty program with giving out miles instead of a cash payout, the limitations on what you’re allowed to do are strict.
 A specific line that should be noted in their bug bounty program is:

-“The researcher submitting the bug must not be a current or former employee of United Airlines, any Star Alliance™ member airline or any other “
+"The researcher submitting the bug must not be a current or former employee of United Airlines, any Star Alliance™ member airline or any other partner airline, or a family member or household member of an employee of United Airlines or any partner airline."

 Okay, cool.
 So I’ve got no intention of gaining a profit by submitting bugs, I just want to help out with internal vulnerabilities.
 But where can I report this to?